GCF Calculator

 Prime Factorization Method

-Another method involves breaking each number into its prime factors and multiplying the common factors:
+This method breaks each number into its prime factors and multiplies only the common factors.
+The process involves three steps:

 Example: Finding GCF(24, 36, 48)